pranavpa8788/NBT/README.md

-# Native Artificial Intelligence
+# Native Border Tracer

-I'm trying to create an image detection AI from scatch.
-This is just a fun project I work during my spare time and at the moment barely is even functional.
-So feel free to do whatever you like with it.
-Cheers!
+This is a Python program to trace border of images.
+No external libraries are used except basic image processing libraries such as PIL, etc and everything else is made from scratch